Touro GST Search

 7. Present design ideas in group settings

-8. Enter the Touro masters level animation program with 12 graduate credits
+8. Enter the Touro masters‑level animation program with 12 graduate credits

-9. Compete successfully for entry level animation positions
+9. Compete successfully for entry‑level animation positions

 Semester 1

-WMMN 609
+UXIN 609

-Foundation and History of Design
+Foundations and History of Design

-This course explores the principles and elements of visual design, including the basic vocabulary of visual forms, the various materials used in the field, related technical and computer skills, and important creative problem-solving strategies.
+This course explores the principles and elements of visual design, including the basic vocabulary of visual forms, the various materials used in the field, related technical and computer skills, and important creative problem solving strategies.
 A variety of creative projects are designed to challenge students to demonstrate their visual creative skills, their grasp of visual literacy, and their growing technical competence.
 Students submit their work to class critiques that assess their cumulative understanding of the concepts and skills taught.

 3 Credits

-WMMN 641
+UXIN 641

-3D Animation and Modeling I
+Principles of 3D Animation and Modeling

 In this course, students learn 3D modeling, lighting, animation, and texturing tools to create 3D environments, props, and models using Autodesk Maya.
 The curriculum includes tools for Poly modeling, UV mapping, painting custom textures, introduction to NURBS, 3D lighting and camera effects, displacement maps, bump maps, and texture projections.
 Students also learn the basic principles of 3D object animation.
 Upon completion of the course, students create an original 3D environment with textures, props, lights, and basic animation that they can showcase in their final portfolio.